A Likelihood Based Approach to Distribution Regression Using Conditional Deep Generative Models

-We computed the empirical $W_1$ distance using the algorithm proposed by \citet{cuturi2013sinkhorn} to evaluate the performance.
-The right panel of \Cref{fig:manifold_images} presents the boxplots of $W_1$ between the true and learned distribution for $M_1$ and $M_2$ across 20 repetitions.
-The left panel highlights the following general behaviors: \begin{itemize} \item When $\alpha$ is small and close to zero, the noise variance is large, making estimation challenging due to the singularity of the true data distribution. \item When $\alpha$ is large, the noise variance is very small, and the perturbed data facilitates efficient estimation. \end{itemize} This observed pattern, as emphasized in \Cref{cor: perturbation}, closely aligns with the results achieved in \eqref{eq: manifold rate}. \paragraph{Numerical result for real data} We utilized the widely used MNIST dataset for two purposes: to demonstrate the generalizability of our approach to a benchmark image dataset where the intrinsic dimension $\dd$ is much lesser than the ambient dimension $D=784$ and to underscore the effectiveness of sparse networks as outlined in \Cref{lemma: DNN approximation}.1 and \Cref{cor: both case}.1.
+We computed the empirical $W_1$ distance using the algorithm proposed by \citet{cuturi2013sinkhorn} to evaluate the performance. \Cref{fig:manifold_images} (right panel) presents the box plots of $W_1$ between the true and learned distribution for $M_1$ and $M_2$ across 20 repetitions.
+We observe the following general behaviors: \begin{itemize}[leftmargin=*,itemsep=0pt] \item When $\alpha$ is small and close to zero, the noise variance is large, making estimation challenging due to the singularity of the true data distribution. \item When $\alpha$ is large, the noise variance is small, and the perturbed data facilitates efficient estimation. \end{itemize} This observed pattern, as emphasized in \Cref{cor: perturbation}, closely aligns with the results achieved in \eqref{eq: manifold rate}.
+An additional numerical experiment on real data has been performed and can be found in \Cref{sec: Real data}.